 a) when Scofield was negotiating toward the end and told the State Department he wanted “two things: vindication for myself and political asylum for a Soviet Intelligence Officer.”
 (Taleniekov of course.)

-b) when Taleniekov made it clear that he refused to abandon Antonia to her fate when fighting the Matarese agents in Paris because he was trying to heal the wound of his killing of Scofield’s wife Karine in the 1950s.
+b) when Taleniekov made it clear that he refused to abandon Antonia to her fate when fighting the Matarese agents in Paris because he was trying to heal the wound of his killing of Scofield’s wife Karine.

 d) when Brandon at last brings himself to refer to Vasili as “… my friend.”